IzabellaLopes/pokemon-card-catcher/README.md

 ### Acknowledgments

-I would like to acknowledge the following individuals who helped me along the way in completing my second project:
+I would like to express my gratitude to the following individuals who played significant roles in the successful completion of my second project:

-- My family, for their strong support during my transition and development of a new career.
-Their names are featured in the testimonials and our team section of the CheckUp Dublin Center webpage as a way to honor them and show my appreciation.
+- My family, for their unwavering support and understanding during this period of intensive study.
+A special thanks to my children, Thiago Carvalho and Júlia Carvalho, who actively assisted me in this project.
+They suggested the game idea they wanted to play and helped me design the beloved Pokémon-themed characters.

-- Jubril Akolade, my Code Institute Mentor, for providing valuable advice.
+- Jubril Akolade, my mentor from the Code Institute.